supa2/Automaton/Home.md

 Welcome to the Automaton wiki!

-The following classes and state machines are documented here.
+The following classes and finite state machines are documented here.
 The state machines can be used as self contained event-driven components that may be integrated with machines and logic that you build yourself.

 ### Machine class ###